carina-fehr/osProject/README.md

 - connect()

 To run the combinedMRWOC.c file manually:
-- gcc -shared -fPIC -o combinedMRWOC.so combinedRWOC.c -ldl
+- gcc -shared -fPIC -o combinedMRWOC.so combinedMRWOC.c -ldl
 - export LD_PRELOAD=./combinedMRWOC.so bash and then idontexist (should say "Finished execution: no errors")
 - hexchat (should not work)
 - DISABLE_WRITE_PRANK = 1 geary (should not work)